 The worksheet helps kids consolidate their learning by asking a few questions.
 Revisiting some important abbreviations from the worksheets studied hitherto, this one combines reiteration with examination.

-This worksheet helps kids separate abbreviations from acronyms.
+This printable worksheet helps kids separate abbreviations from acronyms.
 While abbreviations are formed by shortening the words, acronyms consist of the first letters of each word in the name of something.